 Born Suraiya Jamal Sheikh on June 15, 1929 in Lahore in undivided India, her family moved to Bombay when she was just one.
 Her maternal uncle, M Zahoor, became a recognised villain in Hindi Cinema in the 1930s while Suraiya, herself, would sing in children’s radio programmes along with other friends like composer-to-be, Madan Mohan, and future actor-director, Raj Kapoor.
 Meanwhile, she attended what is now known as the JB Petit High School for Girls in Bombay.
 Then it was just called the New High School.

 Suraiya began as a child actor in films like Madame Fashion (1936) and Taj Mahal (1941), where she played the young Mumtaz Mahal.
 As a singer, she did playback as a 13 year old for heroine Mehtaab in Sharda (1942) under Naushad’s direction.
 Naushad had heard her singing on the radio and was totally taken in by her voice.
 It is a well-known legend of Hindi cinema that the barely-in-her-teens Suraiya had to stand on a stool to reach the mike!
 Initially, Mehtaab was horrified that a little girl was to sing for her but calmed down after hearing the little girl sing!
 Suraiya’s solo in the film, Panchhi Ja Peechhe Raha Hai Bachpan Mera, proved to be a hugely popular number and an early musical hit for Naushad.

 Suraiya moved on to playing strong supporting second lead roles to Noor Jehan in Mehboob Khan’s Anmol Ghadi (1946) and Munawar Sultana in AR Kardar’s Dard (1947).
-Though Noor Jehan had perhaps the best of Naushad’s compositions in Anmol Ghadi (Jawan Hai Mohabbat, Awaaz De Kahan Hai, Aa Jaa Meri Barbad Mohabbat Ke Sahare, Mere Bachpan Ke Saathi, Kya Mil Gaya Bhagwan), Suraiya too had her strong musical moments with Socha Tha Kya, Main Dil Mein Dard Basa Layee and Man Leta Hai Angdai.
+Though Noor Jehan had perhaps the best of Naushad’s compositions in Anmol Ghadi (Jawan Hai Mohabbat, Awaaz De Kahan Hai, Aa Jaa Meri Barbad Mohabbat Ke Sahare, Mere Bachpan Ke Saathi, Kya Mil Gaya Bhagwan), Suraiya too had her strong musical moments in the love quadrangle with Socha Tha Kya, Main Dil Mein Dard Basa Layee and Man Leta Hai Angdai.
 If Uma Devi had the best song of Dard (Afsana Likh Rahi Hoon) going on Munawar Sultana, Naushad made sure that Suraiya too had her high points in the film with tuneful songs like Hum The Tumhare Tum The Humare and Beech Bhanwar Mein.